m3o/org/design/platform/multi-tenancy-auth.md

 be responsible for authenticating an authorizing every request.

 micro has a package "internal/namespace" which provdies an Authorize method.
-This method takes a context and namespace and returns an error if the context (or more specificall - the auth account embedded in the context) cannot access the given namespace.
+This method takes a context and namespace and returns an error if the context (or more specifically - the auth account embedded in the context) cannot access the given namespace.
 At present, anyone can access the micro namespace in any model.
 For any non-micro namespace, the function will check to see if the callers account was issued by the namespace it's requesting.
 The function and an example useage are